milovanderlinden/blackarch-site/_posts/2015-02-15-major-upgrade.md

 ---
 layout: post
-title: Major upgrade of BlackArch Linux repository!
+title: Major upgrade of BlackArch repository!
 ---

-We walked through the BlackArch Linux repository and upgraded almost every single package.
+We walked through the BlackArch repository and upgraded almost every single package.

 In order to get the updated packages, run: